-- Provide one-page instruction sheet for patients on CHG showering to read prior to beginning shower ("Patient handout for CHG shower").
-Patients will be more likely to read the instructions in their spare time. - Provide patient with a mesh sponge or non-cotton cloth to lather CHG onto the body.
-Do not use cotton cloths - cotton binds CHG and does not release CHG well onto the skin. - Educate the patient that CHG works better than soap and water in removing bacteria from the skin and that other soaps should be avoided. - If the patient is self-showering, provide the patient with the following verbal instructions: - o Use liquid CHG as shampoo in addition to body cleansing. - o Wet skin with water.
-Turn off water or stand out of water stream. - o Put CHG onto sponge or non-cotton cloth and rub until it is foamy.
+- Provide one-page instruction sheet for residents on CHG showering to read prior to beginning shower ("Resident CHG Shower Instructions").
+Residents will be more likely to read the instructions in their spare time. - Provide resident with a mesh sponge or non-cotton cloth to lather CHG onto the body.
+Do not use cotton cloths - cotton binds CHG and does not release CHG well onto the skin.
+In addition, when laundered, CHG on cloths can mix with bleach and cause a brown stain. - Educate the resident that CHG works better than soap and water in removing bacteria from the skin and that other soaps should be avoided.

-- o Firmly massage all over skin in the same order as CHG cloth instructions.
+- Inspect resident's skin for any pre-existing lesions, wounds or rashes prior to the first showering with CHG.
+Document if there are any.
+Although rare, CHG can cause allergic reaction.
+To help properly address this potential concern, nurse should be aware of any pre-existing lesions that resident has prior to the first CHG shower.
+This will help to distinguish between productrelated and product-unrelated reactions if any occur. - If the resident is self-showering, provide the resident with the following verbal instructions: - Use liquid CHG as shampoo in addition to body cleansing. - o Wet skin with water.
+Turn off water or stand out of water stream. - Put CHG onto sponge or non-cotton cloth and rub until it is foamy. - o Firmly massage all over skin in the same order as CHG cloth instructions.
 Reapply CHG generously to keep cloth full of foamy lather. - o For best results, leave soapy lather on skin for 2 minutes.
-2 minutes is about the time it takes to soap up all body areas and then do it again before rinsing. - Dry well with towel after rinsing. - If devices or wounds were wrapped for showering, unwrap these areas and use a CHG cloth to clean over device dressings, the 6 inches of all tubes/lines/drains closest to the patient, and all wounds that are not packed. - CHG should be encouraged for hair, face, and body use.
-However, if patients insist on using personal shampoo or face products, instruct them to use their personal products first, rinse well, and keep personal bathing products off of the body because regular soaps and shampoos prevent CHG from working well.
+2 minutes is about the time it takes to soap up all body areas and then do it again before rinsing. - Dry well with towel after rinsing. - If devices or wounds were wrapped for showering, unwrap these areas and use a CHG cloth to clean over device dressings, the 6 inches of all tubes/lines/drains closest to the resident, and all wounds that are not packed. - CHG should be encouraged for hair, face, and body use.
+However, if residents insist on using personal shampoo or face products, instruct them to use their personal products first, rinse well, and keep personal bathing products off of the body because regular soaps and shampoos prevent CHG from working well.
 Only CHG should be used on the sponge or cloth.